This Spring’s Featured Ingredient is Lentils.

 Spiced Oil Instructions:

-Add spices, stirring while they sizzle and bubble for a moment before pouring into lentils.
+Add spices, stirring while toast before pouring into lentils.

 Preheat oven to 400F.